RobTillaart/INA219/README.md

 #### Configuration

-Note: the conversion runs in the background and if done the value is stored in a register.
-The core functions can always be read from the registers, so they will not block.
-Result can be that you get the very same value if no new value is ready.

 - **bool reset()** software power on reset.
 This implies that calibration with **setMaxCurrentShunt()** needs to be redone.
 See section below.